 IMPORTANT - The search techniques in this section only work if you type them into a single search box.
 Do not add an extra box; you will get an error message.

 Yes.
 To limit your results to those where two or more words appear together as a phrase, type the words in a single search box within quotation marks.
 You will still see results with both singular and plural versions of any nouns in the phrase.
 For example, typing “green tomatoes” will return results with both green tomatoes and green tomato in them.

 If you type two or more words in a single search box without quotation marks, those words will not be tethered to each other; instead, each can appear anywhere in a record.
 However, if you rank your results by relevance, the results where the words appear as a phrase in the title field will appear at the top of the list.

-Yes.
+Yes, but only if you are working in a single search box.
 You can type the beginning of a term and then add an asterisk following the characters you have typed, with no space.
 This will return results that have words that have the letters you typed plus any letters following from where the asterisk fell.
 Typing toxi* will give you results containing toxic, toxics, toxicant, toxicants, toxicity, toxin, toxins, etc.

 You can also truncate both the beginning and end of a search term.
 Typing *toxi* returns results that include toxin, mycotoxin, alfatoxicy, toxinotypes, ergotoxine, mycotoxinogenic, etc.

 It is an anomaly of the Collection’s search function that the implicit AND often works better than the written AND.
 For instance, a search for toxic (cow OR goat) will work, but toxic AND (cow OR goat) does not work.

 Combining an implicit AND with OR only works on very simple searches--not on terms that require a phrase.

 Searches built with AND (either typed or implicit) require every search term to be present in the results.